MEGA65/open-roms/CONFIG.md

 * 8KB ROM area `$A000`-`$BFFF`
 * 8KB ROM area `$E000`-`$FFFF`

+### `CONFIG_MB_MEGA_65`, `CONFIG_MB_ULTIMATE_64`

+Select if the ROM is going to be used exclusively on the specific motherboard.
+It prevents from enabling options not having sense, skips initialization of C128-only registers, etc.

 ### `CONFIG_BRAND_GENERIC`

 If you don't know which variant to choose - select this one.